nginx-proxy/nginx-proxy/README.md

 background.
 Once generation is complete, the `dhparams.pem` is saved on a persistent volume and nginx is reloaded.
 This generation process only occurs the first time you start `nginx-proxy`.

+> COMPATIBILITY WARNING: The default generated `dhparam.pem` key is 2048 bits for A+ security.
+Some
+> older clients (like Java 6 and 7) do not support DH keys with over 1024 bits.
+In order to support these
+> clients, you must either provide your own `dhparam.pem`, or tell `nginx-proxy` to generate a 1024-bit
+> key on startup by passing `-e DHPARAM_BITS=1024`.

 #### Wildcard Certificates

 Wildcard certificates and keys should be named after the domain name with a `.crt` and `.key` extension.